katehu/katehu.github.io/models.md

 **Hu**, J,, Adjust Measurement-based Nitrogen Management Decisions using Biogeochemical Process Models.
 Technical Report*,The Climate Corporation, 2018<br/>

+Some [[modeling techniques]](https://fab.cba.mit.edu/classes/864.23/people/Kate/index.html) learned from [[The nature of mathmatical modeling]](https://fab.cba.mit.edu/classes/864.23/) that would be handy in the future.

 *<small>Internal Peer-Reviewed Technical Reports @ The Climate Corporation, A subsidary of Bayer Crop Science <small> <br/>